Crown Castle International Corp Q4 2025 Earnings Call Transcript

 Our next question comes from Jim Schneider with Goldman Sachs.
 Please go ahead.

-Joshua M. Frantz
+Joshua Frantz

 Hi, this is Josh on for Jim.
 Thanks for taking the questions.
-Can you help US Bridge the 26 leasing outlook versus what you reported in 25?
-We know DISH was zero revenue a few years ago and has stepped up, but what’s the best way to think about how much they’ve been contributing on an annual basis so we can see what’s happening kind of underlying with the carriers?
-And then similar to that, if we look at 2019 and 2020 before 5G deployments and before Dish and before Sprint to mobile integration work?
-Your activity, your new leasing was about 100 to 125 million.
-Can you help us think about what’s changed or the moving parts to get from then to now?
-Thanks.
+Can you help us bridge the ’26 leasing outlook versus what you reported in ’25?
+We know DISH was 0 revenue a few years ago and has stepped up, but what’s the best way to think about how much they’ve been contributing on an annual basis, so we can see what’s happening kind of underlying with the carriers?

-Yeah, let me end on the DISH contribution.
-You can see last year organic growth was 4.9% on a comparable growth excluding Dish in both periods is 3.8%.
-When you look at that difference, I think what it says is that dish contributed about 50 million roughly to organic growth in 2025.
-And as we said previously, this was all contractual, not really activity driven, including what was expected for this year.
-And then on your other comment, I mean, when you look back at the 5G cycle, I mean, I think that T Mobile upon, while they were concluding the Sprint T Mobile merger, which was closed In April of 2020, there was a pretty aggressive deployment of 5G.
+Yes.
+Let me handle the DISH contribution.
+So I mean, as you can see, last year, organic growth was 4.9% on a comparable growth, excluding DISH in both periods, it’s 3.8%.
+When you look at that difference, I think what it says is that DISH contributed about $50 million roughly to organic growth in 2025.
+And as we’ve said previously, this was all contractual, not really activity driven, including what was expected for this year.

-So when you look beyond that late in the cycle, we always see people, whether it’s densification amendments, that activity continues.
-So don’t have the exact numbers from back then, but I think it’s comparable to what we were seeing back then.
+And then on your other comment, I mean, when you look back at the 5G cycle, I mean, I think that T-Mobile upon — while they were concluding the Sprint-T-Mobile merger, which was closed in April of 2020, there was a pretty aggressive deployment of 5G.
+So when you look beyond that late in the cycle, we always see people, whether it’s densification, amendments, that activity continues.
+So I don’t have the exact numbers for back then, but I think it’s comparable to what we were seeing back then.

-Joshua M. Frantz
+Joshua Frantz

-Got it.
-Understand.
+Got it, understand.
 Thank you.

 Operator